KipCollo/Java-Revision/java/9.stream/Readme.md

 # Stream and Optionals

-Stream API is used to process collections of objects.
-A stream in Java is a sequence of objects that supports various methods that can be pipelined to produce the desired result.Stream is an interface, containing stream() method.Stream method returns an object of type stream.Any operation can be performed inside stream method.Any changes done inside stream can be reflected on actal list.Once we work with stream we can't reuse.
+`Stream API` is used to process collections of objects.
+A `stream` in Java is a sequence of objects that supports various methods that can be pipelined to produce the desired result.It was introduced in Java 8.It supports functional-style operations on collections and other data sources, making code concise, readable, and efficient.

-The Stream API in Java, introduced in Java 8, provides a powerful way to work with sequences of data.
-It supports functional-style operations on collections and other data sources, making code concise, readable, and efficient.
+Stream is an interface, containing stream() method.Stream method returns an object of type stream.Any operation can be performed inside stream method.Any changes done inside stream can be reflected on actal list.Once we work with stream we can't reuse.

 Streams allows us to process a collection of data in a declarative way.A stream in Java is a sequence of data.
 A stream pipeline consists of the operations that run on a stream to produce a result.